Thilrmere Deacon regularly recommends their clients secure off plan property to enable the greatest potential for capital growth.

-The other tools that are making it much easier for investors and buyers to make decisions to invest in off-plan property is the computer generated images (CGI’s), many of which now can be difficult to tell if they are in fact CGI’s and not the real thing.
+The other tools that make it much easier for investors and buyers to make decisions to invest in off-plan property are computer-generated images (CGI’s), many of which now can be difficult to tell if they are CGI’s and not the real thing.

 And it’s certainly not uncommon for investors to double their initial deposit during the build period.
 For example, Investor A commits to buy a property 3 years off plan in Manchester for £200,000.

 He puts down a 20% deposit (£40,000) to secure the property.